nirkov/AWS-EMR-Collocation-Extraction/README.md

 ## How to run the project –
-1. Create in S3 the path – hadoop-map-reduce-collocation-extraction/HadoopMapReduceJars/
+1. Create in S3 the path –
+   • hadoop-map-reduce-collocation-extraction/HadoopMapReduceJars/

-   and upload the tree jar file to it.
+2. Upload the tree jar file to it.

-2. Create in S3 the path –
+3. Create in S3 the paths –
    • hadoop-map-reduce-collocation-extraction/OutputStepOne
    • hadoop-map-reduce-collocation-extraction/OutputStepTwo
    • hadoop-map-reduce-collocation-extraction/OutputStepThree

 ### Run –
   ➢ Javac LocalApp.java